stuartcrobinson/slupe/NESL_INSTRUCTIONS.md

 - do not attempt to run nesl syntax while responding.  nesl is NOT "tools" like ones that you might have access to already as an LLM

+- if the user asks you to do anything code related, like writing/editing/fixing/debugging code, you must respond with your new code or code changes as nesl syntax